Posts tagged digital devices

 Change+Habits.jpg

-In this short Ted Talk video, “A Simple Way to Break a Bad Habit,” psychiatrist Judson Brewer talks about the relationship between mindfulness and addiction.
+In the short TED Talk video “A Simple Way to Break a Bad Habit,” psychiatrist Judson Brewer discusses the relationship between mindfulness and addiction.
 He explains how habits develop and shares a profound discovery, which will help you alter your actions.
-Brewer’s strategy uses a combination of mindfulness and curiosity to generate a better mind/body awareness, which ultimately can result in healthier habits.
+Brewer’s strategy employs a combination of mindfulness and curiosity to cultivate better mind-body awareness, ultimately leading to healthier habits.

 Watch this video . . .